 Looking for fun yet COVID-safe things to do in Vancouver?
 A number of food truck and other drive-thru-style events are happening in the Lower Mainland.

-Drive-thru events this summer include Canada Day in Maple Ridge and Golden Spike Days in Port Moody on July 1st.
+Drive-thru events this summer include Canada Day in Maple Ridge.
 There is also the Abbotsford Agrifair in August.
 The Surrey Greek Food Festival also hopes to run as a drive-thru event this year, although exact details are to be confirmed.

 See below for details about the above and other drive-thru-style events in the Lower Mainland in 2021.